 Mixed media visual art from OSU's microbiology department.

-Paintings that probe what it means to live in the wake of big oil along the Gulf of Mexico.
+Paintings that probe what it means to live in the wake of big oil near the Gulf of Mexico.

 Photography of science and engineering from May field work on the NAKFI project.